 Top the casserole with the nut mixture during the last 7 minutes of baking.

-This recipe is so decadent and delicious!
-It’s a dish I’d easily serve on Christmas morning, but it’s also one I’d make during an average week night as a pick me up or a special treat.
+This gluten-free breakfast casserole recipe is so decadent and delicious!
+It’s a dish I’d easily serve this gluten-free french toast on Christmas morning, but it’s also one I’d make during an average week night as a pick me up or a special treat.
 It’s such a special dish, my whole family loved it, and I’m sure yours will too.

 Gluten Free Dairy Free Maple Pumpkin Pie

 Pan Roasted Brussels Sprouts with Bacon and Apples

 Gluten Free Caramel Apple Cheesecake Bars from Faithfully Gluten Free

 Gluten-Free Fresh Apple Cake from My Gluten-Free Kitchen